 When we disembarked from the ferry, it was unpleasantly crowded, but a hotel shuttle bus was waiting outside the ferry terminal, and it took us to our hotel through the steep winding back streets and lush vegetation.

 We were so fortunate to stay at Miyajima Grand Hotel Arimoto because we found a special deal for one night only and arranged the rest of our time in Kyoto around its availability.
 Despite the special deal, it cost more than we would usually pay for a hotel, but it was worth spending the money to experience the wonderful hospitality and food, as well as the view over Itsukushima and convenient proximity to the village and bus to the Miyajima Ropeway to the summit of Mount Misen.
 After check-in, a hostess showed us to our room and served tea with a local treat: momiji mangu (maple-leaf-shaped cake filled with sweet bean paste).
 The room was large and beautiful, with tatami mats and a low table and seats, in the Japanese style, and a Western king-size bed facing the window wall that overlooked the shrine.

 We caught the bus to the ropeway and spent some time admiring the views from Mount Misen as the sun began to set.
 We took heed of the warnings to make sure we returned to the ropeway well before the last gondola left because we did not want to walk down the mountain in the dark.

-Dinner at the hotel was wonderful – a traditional Kaiseki meal of multiple courses of small dishes of seasonal local foods, prepared and presented exquisitely to enhance the combination of flavours.
+Dinner at the hotel was wonderful – a traditional Kaiseki meal of multiple courses of small dishes made from seasonal local foods, prepared and presented exquisitely to enhance the combination of flavours.
 Each table was in a separate high-walled booth, so the dining experience felt private and luxurious.